Inclusive, Syncretic and Empowering: There is much to celebrate about Durga Puja

 Communal Harmony and Cultural Coexistence

 Traditionally, the festival stems from the concept of ‘Sarbojanin’ or ‘belonging to everybody’.
 A belief which finds resonance in the fact that Muslim Patua and Pattachitra artists in West Bengal and Odisha make these idols.
-According to a report in Hindu (2017), in Khidirpur, Kolkata, Durga Puja festival has been jointly organised by Hindus and Muslims for over 70 years now.
+According to a report in The Hindu, in Khidirpur, Kolkata, Durga Puja festival has been jointly organised by Hindus and Muslims for over 70 years now.

-Similarly, seasoned Muslim ‘Pattachitra’ artists bring to life vivid Hindu gods and goddesses on scrolls, paintings and through other art forms (Shreya Das, Indian Express 2017).
-According to India Today (2015), 50-year-old Sheikh Salim Niyariya has been organising Puja celebrations in Handi Chowk area in Raigarh for the past 23 years.
-In Banka Bazar, a cluster of Muslim artisan families have been handcrafting and sculpting idols and pandals every year (Sahasaranshu Mahapatra, The Quint, 2015).
+Similarly, seasoned Muslim ‘Pattachitra’ artists bring to life vivid Hindu gods and goddesses on scrolls, paintings and through other art forms.
+According to India Today, 50-year-old Sheikh Salim Niyariya has been organising Puja celebrations in Handi Chowk area in Raigarh for the past 23 years.
+In Banka Bazar, a cluster of Muslim artisan families have been handcrafting and sculpting idols and pandals every year.

 Fusion of Modernism and Tradition

-Similarly, this year, Jairam Youth Sporting Club in Adityapur, Jamshedpur has chosen South Africa as its Durga Puja theme (Daily Pioneer, 2018).
+Similarly, this year, Jairam Youth Sporting Club in Adityapur, Jamshedpur has chosen South Africa as its Durga Puja theme.
 In a first, the Samaj Sebi Sangha Puja in Ballygunge is enabling the visually impaired to touch and sense the grand spectacle that is Puja.
-The words “Ma” and “Jai Ma Durga” are written in Braille (Telegraph, 2018).
+The words “Ma” and “Jai Ma Durga” are written in Braille.

 More recently, fusion art forms amalgamating different styles of paintings – Madhubani, Kalighat, Patachitra and other craft forms, are being used to commemorate the Puja.
 Traditional and international designs from across the world are adding cosmopolitan and contemporary hues to the Puja celebrations.